 Holly Hill is a journalist and theatre academic, and author of Playing Joan.

-Sam Holcroft was awarded the Tom Erhardt Award for Up-and-Coming Writers in 2009.
-Her plays have been staged by the National Theatre, the National Theatre of Scotland, the Traverse Theatre, the Tricycle and Clean Break, amongst others.
+Sam Holcroft is a playwright whose plays have been staged by the National Theatre, the National Theatre of Scotland, the Traverse Theatre, the Tricycle and Clean Break, amongst others.
+She was awarded the Tom Erhardt Award for Up-and-Coming Writers in 2009, and was a winner of the Windham Campbell Prize in 2014.

 Nadine Holdsworth is Associate Professor of Theatre and Performance Studies at the University of Warwick, and is author of a number of books on that subject.